oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * FieldID and FieldName values MUST be unique within a type definition.
 * If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.
 * If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
-* FieldType MUST be a Simple type, ArrayOf, MapOf, or a Defined type.
+* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a Defined type.
 * If FieldType is not a JADN Type, FieldOptions MUST NOT contain any TypeOption.
 * ItemValue MAY be any string, but the Enumerated type is often used to hold FieldID/FieldName pairs.